Veteran's death investigated after struggle with deputies

 LAND O’LAKES, Fla.
-(AP) — Authorities are investigating after an Air Force veteran died following a struggle with Tampa Bay-area sheriff’s deputies.
+(AP) — The death of an Air Force veteran following a struggle with Tampa Bay-area sheriff’s deputies was under investigation, authorities said.

+John Sellinger, 34, of Tampa, went into “distress” after being detained Wednesday by deputies who sprayed him with pepper spray and shocked him with a stun gun twice, according to the Pasco County Sheriff’s Office.

 Most Read Stories